Installation#

 Option 2: Clone the Repository#

-For developers and advanced users, we recommended cloning the repository from GitHub.
+For developers and advanced users, we recommend cloning the repository from GitHub.
 This option allows you to get the most recent version of the repository.
 Furthermore, you can then modify the system models and example controllers.
 It is also advisable to use a virtual environment to avoid conflicts with other Python packages.

 git clone https://github.com/Aalto-Electric-Drives/motulator